Maidstone Corporation Tramways

 Maidstone Corporation Tramways Tram No 17 Loose Road

-The motorman of Tramcar No 17 leans rather wearily on his dash in Loose Rd — photo undated, but almost certainly taken in the late 1920s.
+The motorman of Tramcar No 17 leans rather wearily on his dash in Loose Road — photo undated, but almost certainly taken in the late 1920s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Female staff